OpenDSA/OpenDSA/RST/en/PL/LazyLists.rst

 Practice With Infinite Sequences (2)
 ------------------------------------

-This problem reviews recursive definitions of sequences.
+The following problem reviews recursive definitions of sequences.
 To earn credit for it, you must complete this randomized problem correctly three times in a row.